Appropriate uses of PDF

 Typically, online content should be provided in a web page.
 This will ensure the content is responsive, user-friendly, and accessible on any device.

 When content is in a PDF, rather than automatically conforming to a customer's device (desktop computer, tablet, mobile phone), a PDF will only appear in a format designed for A4.
-Since it's not optimised for mobile, the customer will need to pinch and zoom to read the content.
-When content is added to the website, it is automatically optimised and re-sized for the customer's device.
+It's not optimised for mobile, so the customer will need to pinch and zoom to read the content.
+When content is added to the website, it is automatically optimised and resized for the customer's device.

 Other issues with PDFs include: